Mushroom cloud: Radioisotopes

 The primary fallout hazard is gamma radiation from short-lived radioisotopes, which represent the bulk of activity.
-Within 24 hours after the burst, the fallout gamma radiation level drops 60 times.
+Within 24 hours after a burst, the fallout gamma radiation level drops 60 times.
 Longer-life radioisotopes, typically caesium-137 and strontium-90, present a long-term hazard.
 Intense beta radiation from the fallout particles can cause beta burns to people and animals coming in contact with the fallout shortly after the blast.
 Ingested or inhaled particles cause an internal dose of alpha and beta radiation, which may lead to long-term effects, including cancer.

-The neutron irradiation of the atmosphere itself produces a small amount of activation, mainly as long-lived carbon-14 and short-lived argon-41.
+The neutron irradiation of the atmosphere produces a small amount of activation, mainly as long-lived carbon-14 and short-lived argon-41.
 The elements most important for induced radioactivity for sea water are sodium-24, chlorine, magnesium, and bromine.
 For ground bursts, the elements of concern are aluminium-28, silicon-31, sodium-24, manganese-56, iron-59, and cobalt-60.

 The bomb casing can be a significant sources of neutron-activated radioisotopes.
 The neutron flux in the bombs, especially thermonuclear devices, is sufficient for high-threshold nuclear reactions.
 The induced isotopes include cobalt-60, 57 and 58, iron-59 and 55, manganese-54, zinc-65, yttrium-88, and possibly nickel-58 and 62, niobium-63, holmium-165, iridium-191, and short-lived manganese-56, sodium-24, silicon-31, and aluminium-28.
 Europium-152 and 154 can be present, as well as two nuclear isomers of rhodium-102.
 During the Operation Hardtack, tungsten-185, 181 and 187 and rhenium-188 were produced from elements added as tracers to the bomb casings, to allow identification of fallout produced by specific explosions.
 Antimony-124, cadmium-109, and cadmium-113m are also mentioned as tracers.